ashaydave/VinSynth/README.md

 Made as a project in MMI 604 Audio Software Development class.

 The Biquad Direct Form 2 using RBJ's equations does not work well.
 A Butterworth filter will be added instead.

+Inspired by Vincent Vega.
+If you haven't watched Pulp Fiction, please do.
+Please.